 Pull the knot tight and repeat the 2nd to the 4th stages one or two more times to make sure the knot it absolutely secure.

 Finally, cut the tail off.
-You can repeat this style of knot for the end too, just remember to snip the end closest to the needle instead!
+You can repeat this style of knot for the end too – just remember to snip the end closest to the needle instead!

 Note: If you can, try and make the knot on the middle layer.

-In this first project we are making a small piece to practise the stitching style.
+In this first project, we are making a small piece to practise the stitching style.
 You'll need several pins, embroidery thread, a needle and a minimum of three squares of fabric all cut to the same size to be layered one over the other and then stitched together (we recommend around 30cm/12 inches to practise with).
-Kantha focuses on recycled fabrics, so try and find fabric that's no longer used at home, or at a charity shop, rather than buying new.
+Kantha focuses on recycled fabrics, so try to find fabric that's no longer used at home, or at a charity shop, rather than buying new.

 Note: Kantha stitching looks more attractive if you can line up the spacing and length of each stitch with the one above.

-Smaller pieces like this make great mats for side tables for lamps or fruit bowls to sit on but you will have to finish off the edges with a whip stitch or blanket stitch.
+Smaller pieces like this make great mats for side tables for lamps or fruit bowls to sit on, but you will have to finish off the edges with a whip stitch or blanket stitch.

 Kantha Project 2